-- 1. Loss of flat entrance keys or locked out resulting in the door needing forced open.
-Repairs to door, door standard, locks and additional keys including where a door has been forced by the Police and no police incident number is provided; - 2.
-Damage caused by any appliances or fixtures which have been fitted by the tenant and are the tenants' own property.
-This will include, but is not limited to, damage caused by the improper fitting of showers, washing machines, dishwashers or sanitary fittings; - 3.
-Careless, negligent, or malicious damage to fabric or fittings within the property caused by the tenant, members of the tenant's family or persons known or unknown.
+1. Loss of flat entrance keys or locked out resulting in the door needing forced open.
+Repairs to door, door standard, locks and additional keys including where a door has been forced by the Police and no police incident number is provided;

+2. Damage caused by any appliances or fixtures which have been fitted by the tenant and are the tenants' own property.
+This will include, but is not limited to, damage caused by the improper fitting of showers, washing machines, dishwashers or sanitary fittings;

+- 3. Careless, negligent, or malicious damage to fabric or fittings within the property caused by the tenant, members of the tenant's family or persons known or unknown.
 Tenant will be charged the full cost of repair / replacement.
 Where damage has occurred as a result of neglect or abuse on the part of a tenant, a member of the tenant's household, or visitors to a tenant's home, and has been claimed through insurance, the tenant will be charged the insurance excess.
 This will cover damage to the tenant's house or other properties affected; - 4.
 Clearance of flats (where required) on termination of tenancy.

 The Association may allow rechargeable repairs to be paid by instalments and this will be agreed with the tenant.
-If possible, a written agreement will be made with the tenant before the repair(s) are instructed.
+Where an agreement has been made with the tenant, before non-essential repair(s) may be resumed.

-Delegation and Authorisation of Day-to-Day Repairs
+20 Delegation and Authorisation of Day-to-Day Repairs